Neo-Studios/minimal-apps-minimal-chef/README.md

 2. Create an API key
 3. Add it to your `.env` file as `REACT_APP_ANTHROPIC_API_KEY`

-**Note**: For production deployment, API keys should be configured as environment variables in your hosting platform.
+**Note**: For Vercel deployment, add your API key as an environment variable in your Vercel dashboard under Settings > Environment Variables.

 ## Features